-HEALTH CARE: As a GSI or GSRA, students are eligible for health care coverage.
-To acquire this, it is necessary to complete the appropriate paperwork to choose a plan and initiate coverage.
-If you do not complete the paperwork, selection will default to no coverage.
-If you have any questions, please contact the Graduate Coordinator.
+As a GSI or GSRA, students are eligible for health care coverage.
+You must complete the appropriate forms to choose a plan and initiate coverage.
+If you do not complete the forms, selection will default to no coverage.
+Contact the Graduate Coordinator with questions.